-The risk of flood exposure for the lease premises is likely to increase with time.
-The region could see up to 1 foot of sea-level rise (from year 2000 levels) by 2030, 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
-Rising sea levels can lead to more frequent flood inundation in low-lying areas and larger tidal events.
-In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).
-In rivers, creeks, and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
-Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
-In rivers, creeks, and tidally influenced waterways, flooding and storm flow will likely increase scour, decreasing bank stability and structure.
+Source: Table 13, State of California Sea-Level Rise Guidance: 2018 Update disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).
+In rivers, creeks, and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
+Conversely, climatechange induced droughts could decrease creek levels and flow for extended periods of time.
+Climate change and sea-level rise will further influence riverine areas by changing erosion and sedimentation rates.
+Flooding and storm flow, as well as runoff, will likely increase scour and decrease bank stability at a faster rate.